arajann/finalproject.github.io/Project-Proposal.md

 The major challenge of this coding project will be mainly around cleaning and merging the data sets.
-As you can see the data sets are fairly messy and we need to clean the observations while reasonably merging the data sets.
+As you can see the data sets are disorganized and we need to clean the observations while reasonably merging the data sets.
 This will require a lot of time and manipulation of the raw data.
 Once we are able to effectively tidy the data, running basic analyses and visuals should not be too difficult.
-However creating regression models maybe a tad difficult given the data sources we are merging and the possible incongruities of years of data collected.
+However creating regression models may be a tad difficult given the data sources we are merging and the possible incongruities of years of data collected.
 Until we get to coding/cleaning the data will we know the extent of regressions we can run with the given data.